-There are a few vacancies at Years 10 & 11 and those that exist are not always known until late in the year.
-Please note: The number of vacancies for enrolment for Year 10 2020 onwards will be conditional on any vacancies that occur within the cohort (Year 9) of the previous year.
-This could be anywhere between one to five vacancies and each year will be different.
+There are a very few vacancies for Years 10 & 11, these are not known until late in the year.
+The number of vacancies for enrolment for Year 10 in 2022 will be conditional on any vacancies that may occur within the Year 9 cohort of the previous year.
+There is no guarantee that there will be any vacancies.

 Entry Requirements For Year 10 and 11

 There is an Entrance Examination for these levels.
 The examination will be held at The Mac.Robertson Girls' High School on Tuesday 8 June 2021 for entry to the school in 2022.
 Candidates will receive information relating to commencement times, what to bring to the examination and maps, by email,one week prior to the examination.

 At all of these levels students are asked to submit evidence of academic and co-curricular involvement and achievement.
 Applications will be considered and a short list of candidates will be interviewed by a school panel.
 While it is preferable that applicants for Year 10 to study one of the four languages offered at the school (French, German, Indonesian and Japanese), it is not mandatory for students entering Year 10 in 2022 and selection will not be based on language choice.
 Offers of places at Year 11 depend on vacancies occurring in particular subjects: there may be several places available in some subjects, but none in others